MysteryPancake/Houdini-VBD/README.md

 This solver used to explode every 5 seconds, but now it's much better.
 Explosions are a common issue with VBD.

-Like mentioned, VBD involves updating the position based on force elements and a hessian:
+As mentioned, VBD involves updating the position based on force elements and a hessian matrix:

 ```c
 v@P += force * invert(hessian); // force and hessian depend on the energy definition, eg mass-spring or neo-hookean